 It is also believed that juniper cleans and strengthens one’s body energetically.
 For humans, it has the best effect by breathing in, but it can also affect objects around that person.
 Juniper branches burnt in the house may clean up the bad aura.

 More than 400 spices of mushroom grow in Estonia and almost 100 of them are edible.
 And proximate 25 of them are very good edible mushroom.

 I know and foraging for food more than 10 spices.

 How to remove additional salt are a lot of tips.

 My South Estonian relatives told me that they boiling salted mushroom in milk.
-And after that mushroom look and taste like a fresh.
+And after that no saltness and mushroom look and taste like a fresh.